-Everyone notices the eyes first, so you may be a little self-conscious if you have those eye wrinkles known as crow’s feet.
+People often notice the eyes first, so you may be looking for a way to get rid of those eye wrinkles known as crow’s feet.

 Crow's feet are distinctive wrinkles that fan out from the outer corners of the eyes.
-Some dermatologists suggest learning to love your crow’s feet — they add character to your face and may make your smile seem more genuine.
+Some dermatologists suggest learning to love your crow’s feet — they may add character to your face and may make your smile seem more genuine.

 But if you’re determined to get rid of your crow’s feet, or prevent them from forming in the first place, there are steps you can take — including seeing your eye doctor for an eye exam if you start to squint.
-Frequent squinting can cause crow’s feet — but more importantly, it’s a sign you might need vision correction.
+Frequent squinting can contribute to crow’s feet — but more importantly, it’s a sign you might need vision correction.

 What causes crow’s feet?